Founding Director and CEO, The Lawrence J. Ellison Institute for Transformative Medicine

 Professor, Chinese Center for Disease Control and Prevention

-Gao is the former director-general of China CDC (2017-2022) and former vice-president of National Science Foundation of China.
+Gao is the former director-general of China CDC (2017-2022) and former vice-president of the National Natural Science Foundation of China.
 He is a member (academician) of Chinese Academy of Sciences (CAS), an international member of the U.S. National Academy of Sciences (NAS), a foreign member of the U.K. Royal Society (RS), a member of the German National Academy of Sciences Leopoldina.
 He is the director of WHO and a professor of Institute of Microbiology, CAS.
 Gao has pioneered and made numerous significant original breakthroughs on the pathogenesis mechanisms and pathogen-host interaction of emerging infectious pathogens.
 His interests also include global public health and health strategy, and is an advocate of international collaboration in global public health.
 Gao pioneers the COVID-19 research and control with virus discovery, vaccine and therapeutic monoclonal antibody development etc. Gao is a recipient of several international and national awards, including TWAS Medical Prize, Nikkei Asian Prize (Japan), Shulan Medical Sciences Award, the Gamaleya Medal (Russia), HKU Centennial Distinguished Chinese Scholar and the Qiu Shi Outstanding Scientist, Outstanding Scientific Research Team Awards and TWAS Medal Lectures.

 Rasmus is a globally recognised expert on scientific information and knowledge dissemination.
 He spent his earlier career as a Fortune500 strategist.
 Rasmus is a strong believer in the power of accurate information and new ideas - he founded his first, short lived, newspaper at the age of 13 - a passion that drove him to found Airfinity.
 As CEO of Airfinity he is often quoted in leading media companies such as Financial times, Bloomberg and CNN.
 He is a board member of the newspaper group, Information.dk.
 Rasmus holds a B.Sc. in Political Science, a MPA from Harvard University and is a recipient of the Crown Prince Frederic award for excellent scholarship.
 He lives in London.